Siphenathi/AccountManagementSystem/README.md

 8. open this folder (account-management-system-ui) in visual studio code, this is the frond end project
 9. first install node packages (npm install)
 10. then npm start to run the front-end app
-11. Last, open this link in you browser http://localhost:4200/ if you have aother app running look at your log terminal for a different url
+11. Lastly, open this link in you browser http://localhost:4200/ if you have aother app running look at your log terminal for a different url